A

 Temperament and Behavior

 Alabais have a very independent personality.
 They are also very confident, territorial, and protective, and if they sense a threat to their loved ones may exhibit aggressive behaviors.
-This breed is extremely loyal to their loved ones and can be quite affectionate.
+This breed is extremely loyal to its loved ones and can be quite affectionate.

 The Alabai’s traits make them a good family dog for homes with older children, but due to their size are generally not recommended for homes with small children.